Katie Whaley, Coordinator

 Community concerns about health and safety

-Based on concerns from renters about health and safety problems in their apartments, the City is developing a program to help make sure landlords keep up on basic building maintenance.
-The City Council passed an ordinance in March 2018 to require registration of rental housing, and periodic inspection of multi-family housing.
+Based on concerns from renters about health and safety problems in their apartments, the City developed a program to help make sure landlords keep up on basic building maintenance.
+The City Council passed an ordinance in 2018 to require registration of rental housing, and periodic inspection of multi-family housing.

 Outreach and research